Pnaghavi/Weather-Storm/README.md

 ![Electrical Setup](pics/classH.jpg)

 The classes inheriting from State class of Elma are the states of the state machine.
 The class inheriting from StateMachine in elma constructs the states and adds the transitions of the states.
 The class inheriting from process runs the state machine.
-Currently the process runs the through each state and once all tasks on that sate is complete, the state machine manager emits the event for the next state.
+Currently the process runs through each state and once all tasks on that state is complete, the state machine manager emits the event for the next state.
 When the process runs for 100 seconds it constantly runs through all the states of the state machine periodically.

 The diagram below shows the opperation of the state machine.
 The evil project is made by the evil weather master, that has created an evil state machine.
 The evil state machine has four stetes idle, get dtat,energize, and deenergize.